Updated: January 2020

 The gloves are off.
 Walmart, the world’s biggest ‘brick-and-mortar’ retailer, is coming for Amazon, the undisputed king of e-commerce.

-It’s led experts to ask the question: does Amazon want to become Walmart before Walmart becomes Amazon?
+It led experts to ask the question: does Amazon want to become Walmart before Walmart becomes Amazon?

-In this article, we take a look at how both engage the key player – YOU – via their extremely valuable affiliate marketing and fulfillment programs.
-Both are key battlegrounds in terms of overall sales, online traffic, and brand reputation.
+In this article, we take a look at how they both engage the key player – YOU – via their extremely valuable affiliate marketing and fulfillment programs.
+Both programs are key battlegrounds in terms of overall sales, online traffic, and brand reputation.

 Who does it better?
 Let’s explore, but first…